 Alicia Jessop is a sport industry leader, attorney, journalist and professor focused on promoting athlete, creator and consumer well-being and women’s leadership in the sport and entertainment industries.
-Presently an Associate Professor at Pepperdine University, where she is an Academic Director for the Institute for Entertainment, Media, Sports and Culture, Alicia is licensed to practice law in California and Colorado and is frequently engaged to address legal issues at the intersection of sport and entertainment.
+Presently an Associate Professor at Pepperdine University, where she is an Academic Director for the Institute for Entertainment, Media, and Sports, Alicia is licensed to practice law in California and Colorado and is frequently engaged to address legal issues at the intersection of sport and entertainment.

 At the root of Alicia’s existence and central to her work, is a passion for storytelling.
 In 2011, she founded the widely read sport business website, RulingSports.com, beginning a foray into journalism.
 Presently, Alicia is a Contributor to The Athletic and The Washington Post and has published hundreds of stories that can also be found in Forbes, The Huffington Post, SI.com and CNBC.
 Alicia has excelled in the male-dominated sport journalism field, having been credentialed for the Super Bowl, NBA Finals, NBA All-Star Game, Bundesliga Super Cup, Indianapolis 500, NCAA Men’s Basketball Final Four and more.
 She spent four seasons covering the Miami Heat, while also working as an Assistant Professor at the University of Miami.
 Alicia is an often relied upon expert in the areas of sport law and sport business and frequently appears in national and international television shows, radio shows, publications and podcasts.